kevando/chaz-app/documentation/ROADMAP.md

-assign emoji faces to recrs, give it some order or random better ui for recr add and other data io, like edit recr addRec button on every page, track where its clicked, add type auto fill
+assign emoji faces to recrs, give it some order or random better ui for recr add and other data io, like edit recr addRec button on every page, track where its clicked, add type auto fill disable logging for production
+bug: welcome button not aligned, do work on iphone5

 ### Beta Roadmap